Please attend if you are interested in the Veterinary Assisting and Veterinary Technology Program at Windward Community College.

 Allow students to obtain industry-recognized credentials that will enable them to obtain employment at veterinary hospitals, lab animal facilities, and research laboratories throughout the United States and Canada.

 Meet the current and anticipated workforce needs in Hawaii.
-There are currently no training opportunities available in Hawaii for students wishing to become veterinarian technicians.
+There are currently no training opportunities available in Hawaii for students wishing to become veterinary technicians.

 click on the play button to start this Quicktime movie